-Note 3: Position of this staff was changed from Chief Legal Officer of APT into Chief Manufacture Planning Officer of APT on Mar.
-01, 2022 due to the subsidiary of the Group made an internal organization adjustment.
+Note 3: Position of this staff was changed from Chief Procurement Officer of APT into Chief Financial Officer of APEX on Mar.

-Note 4: Position of this staff was changed from Chief Manufacture Planning Officer of APT into Chief Procurement Officer of APT on Mar.
 01, 2022 due to the Group made an internal organization adjustment.

+Note 4: Position of this staff was changed into the full-time Corporate Governance Officer of APEX on Aug.
+17, 2022 due to the Group made an internal organization adjustment.